 Rong has appeared as a guest conductor with the Navy Band Northeast, Cambridge A Cappella Group, Shanghai Opera House Chorus, and the Choir of the Shanghai University for Science and Technology.
 Besides her experience as a conductor, Rong is also a trained pianist and won first prize in the Hong Kong International Piano Competition.
 Before taking on her role as the assistant conductor at the West Village Chorale, Rong directed a few ensembles in Massachusetts and New York City.
 She previously served as assistant conductor at the Lincoln Center “Search for Spring Project” and the Oratorio Society of New York, where she had the opportunity to perform at Carnegie Hall.
 Currently, she has appeared as the guest conductor with the Berlin Radio Choir, working closely with the chorus master Simon Halsey, and directed a concert with them at St. Elisabeth Kirche in Berlin.

 The West Village Chorale

 The Chorale had its beginnings in service to the community and has continued that tradition for the past 40 years.
 Our annual Caroling Walk through the streets of Greenwich Village has become a popular holiday tradition, as has our Messiah Sing.
-The 10-week Summer Sings series provides a forum for music lovers to sing classic choral works, each led by one of the New York area’s outstanding choral conductors.
+The weekly Summer Sings series provides a forum for music lovers to sing classic choral works, each led by one of the New York area’s outstanding choral conductors.